vimalrj7/home-automation/README.md

 # home-automation
-All the different scripts I've made to automate my house.
+This repository contains all the different scripts I use to control things in my house.
+Most of them involve the use of an Arduino and/or a Rapsberry Pi3.